AndersDeath/diary2/README.md

 # 30 July 2022 - Saturday - Yerevan

 I am bored of Yerevan honestly. the heat has been trying to kill. i think I visited all palces in the city center and neighborhood. i didn't write a code today.
 But I was in local zoo.
 It is sad place.
 Especcially I felt sorry for the elephant.
 He looked as mindless.
 I do noi like zoos because of this.
 Animals should be free.
 Also this day is very windy.
 Even very very very small rain was here.
+I visited the barber one more time.
+Now my haircut is perfect.
+By the way I am going to pass IELTS next week. after that I will be more free that now.
+I am happy.